Core Idea

 2. Collaboration — “Can you work with others to find solutions?”

-- Architecture is rarely created in isolation
+- Architecture is rarely created in isolation; effective architects synthesize input from business, technical teams, and operations

 3. Compromise — “Can you accept partial solutions when necessary?”

-- Warning: Refusing to compromise leads to ivory-tower architecture that teams resist or ignore
+- Warning: refusing to compromise leads to ivory-tower architecture that teams resist or ignore

 4. Context — “Do you understand stakeholder perspectives?”

-Transformation: Together, the Four Cs transform architects from technical experts into organizational leaders capable of implementing meaningful change.
+Together, the Four Cs transform architects from technical experts into organizational leaders capable of implementing meaningful change.

 Related Concepts